American Beauty (1999 film): Filming

 Principal photography lasted about 50 days, from December 14, 1998 to February 1999.
 American Beauty was filmed on soundstages at the Warner Bros. backlot in Burbank, California, and at Hancock Park and Brentwood in Los Angeles.
 The aerial shots at the beginning and end of the film were captured in Sacramento, California, and many of the school scenes were shot at South High School in Torrance, California; several extras in the gym crowd were South High students.
 The film is set in an upper middle-class neighborhood in an unidentified American town.
 Production designer Naomi Shohan likened the locale to Evanston, Illinois, but said, "it's not about a place, it's about an archetype...
 The milieu was pretty much Anywhere, USA—upwardly mobile suburbia."
 The intent was for the setting to reflect the characters, who are also archetypes.
 Shohan said, "All of them are very strained, and their lives are constructs."
-The Burnhams' household was designed as the reverse of the Fitts'—the former a pristine ideal, but graceless and lacking in "inner balance", leading to Carolyn's desire to at least give it the appearance of a "perfect all-American household"; the Fitts' home is depicted in "exaggerated darkness [and] symmetry".
+The Burnhams' household was designed as the reverse of the Fitts'—the former a pristine ideal, but graceless and lacking in "inner balance", leading to Carolyn's desire to at least give it the appearance of a "perfect all-American household"; the Fitts's home is depicted in "exaggerated darkness [and] symmetry".

-The production selected two adjacent properties on the Warner backlot's "Blondie Street" for the Burnham and Fitts' homes.
+The production selected two adjacent properties on the Warner backlot's "Blondie Street" for the Burnham and Fitts's homes.
 The crew rebuilt the houses to incorporate false rooms that established lines of sight—between Ricky and Jane's bedroom windows, and between Ricky's bedroom and Lester's garage.
 The garage windows were designed specifically to obtain the crucial shot toward the end of the film in which Col. Fitts—watching from Ricky's bedroom—mistakenly assumes that Lester is paying Ricky for sex.
 Mendes made sure to establish the line of sight early on in the film to make the audience feel a sense of familiarity with the shot.
 The house interiors were filmed on the backlot, on location, and on soundstages when overhead shots were needed.
-The inside of the Burnhams' home was shot at a house close to Interstate 405 and Sunset Boulevard in Los Angeles; the inside of the Fitts' home was shot in the city's Hancock Park neighborhood.
+The inside of the Burnhams' home was shot at a house close to Interstate 405 and Sunset Boulevard in Los Angeles; the inside of the Fitts's home was shot in the city's Hancock Park neighborhood.
 Ricky's bedroom was designed to be cell-like to suggest his "monkish" personality, while at the same time blending with the high-tech equipment to reflect his voyeuristic side.
 The production deliberately minimized the use of red, as it was an important thematic signature elsewhere.
-The Burnhams' home uses cool blues, while the Fitts' is kept in a "depressed military palette".
+The Burnhams' home uses cool blues, while the Fitts's is kept in a "depressed military palette".